JVCubed/PhishReporter/README.md

 # PhishReporter

 This project is in early development.
 Readme will be updated before public release.
-Closed beta is available, let me know if your interrested.
+Closed beta is available, let me know if your interested.

 PhishReporter is a project to provide a easy and consistant way to report phishing to the required departments.
 The project is build to be future-proof and is available for at least the following versions of Outlook:
 - Outlook on the web